 Template Page Link Example

-The Conversion Tracking URL requires the Subscriber ID Tag (sid) in order to associate the event with a campaign and subscriber.
-This sid is retrieved from the click-through to your site in the email message your subscriber received.
+The Conversion Tracking URL requires the Contact ID Tag (sid) in order to associate the event with a campaign and contact.
+This sid is retrieved from the click-through to your site in the email message your contact received.

 In addition, you can submit the Other ID or event Event Details in the click-through link from the email.
 As an example, consider a link to a demo page on your site which takes a State code as the Other ID.
 In your template content, define the click-through URL as follows:

 In this URL, the landing page is named "conversionshop.php".
 After the '?' indicates the parameters to send to the page.
 The %%STOP%% tag indicate that link tracking is to stop at this point because dynamic data is to follow.
 In click-through reporting, this URL will appear as http://mysite.com/conversionshop.php.

 Following the %%STOP%% tag is the an optional parameter oid, in this example set to the dynamic tag %%STATE%%, which will fill with the value stored for the Contact's State field.